Richard Golian

 • Problems initiating or maintaining a dialogue.

-• Repetitive Behaviors and Interests:
+• Repetitive Behaviours and Interests:

 • Strong fixation on routines or rituals.